thiagobrunoms/enterprise-alumni/README.md

 A video with the running solution has been recorded and is available [here](https://www.loom.com/share/5fc1d876609748bfb0586d07c1c43854).
 The CRUD project requirement and the bonus task (session management) are completed.

+### Task management

+I managed the tasks using github milestone and issues sections.
+For more details about how they were broken up, please, take a look at these sections.

 ### Important Notes

 I wish I had more time to enhance these aspects: